Ivor Stanbrook: Political career

 It was not the only issue where he was at odds with Thatcher.
 Stanbrook had supported entry into the EEC in 1971 and he remained a passionate European.
 He was critical of the use of the whips against Sir Anthony Meyer's leadership challenge and in March 1990 proclaimed that Michael Heseltine was the best alternative to Thatcher: he had "dynamism, style and a softer image".
 He backed Heseltine's leadership challenge in November 1990 and continued to support him in the second ballot.
 As a result, he faced efforts to deselect him in Orpington and these may have played some part in his decision not to fight another election.

-In 1979 he had argued that the BBC should be prosecuted under the prevention-of-terrorism legislation and he remained an advocate of banning Sinn Féin and for taking a tough line with terrorists.
+In 1979, he had argued that the BBC should be prosecuted under the prevention-of-terrorism legislation and he remained an advocate of banning Sinn Féin and for taking a tough line with terrorists.

 Although a staunch European, Stanbrook also valued the Commonwealth and never ceased to urge the need to help Africa resolve its problems.
 He was appalled by the thought that Europe had food surpluses while parts of Africa were wracked by famine.
 His support for strict control of immigration was accompanied by a rooted hostility to racism.

-Served as the secretary of the Home Affairs Committee from 1974 to 1977, as its vice-chairman, 1979–82, and as the secretary, 1979–81, vice-chairman, 1981–89, and chairman, 1990–91, of the Northern Ireland Committee.
-He also chaired the Constitutional Committee from 1984 until he stood down from Parliament and served as chairman of the Nigerian (1979–92), Zambian (1983–92) and Zimbabwean (1983) parliamentary groups.
+Stanbrook served as the secretary of the Home Affairs Committee from 1974 to 1977, and as its vice-chairman from 1979 to 1982; and as the secretary from 1979 to 1981, vice-chairman from 1981 to 1989, and chairman from 1990 to 1991 of the Northern Ireland Committee.
+He also chaired the Constitutional Committee from 1984 until he stood down from Parliament and served as chairman of the Nigerian (1979–1992), Zambian (1983–1992) and Zimbabwean (1983) parliamentary groups.
 He had founded the British-Nigeria Association in 1961.

-'A man of singular energy, invariably polite and quietly spoken, he could be sharp of tongue and often found brutal phrases in which to express his strong convictions.
+John Barnes, for The Independent, said of Stanbrook: "A man of singular energy, invariably polite and quietly spoken, he could be sharp of tongue and often found brutal phrases in which to express his strong convictions.
 But the private man belied the public image.
 Colleagues described a much more considerate, even gentle figure, revelling in books and music, pleasant and amusing.
-Too rebellious perhaps ever to become a minister, he nevertheless left an ineffaceable mark on the parliamentary life of his time.'
-John Barnes for The Independent.
+Too rebellious perhaps ever to become a minister, he nevertheless left an ineffaceable mark on the parliamentary life of his time."